tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/externalidentproviders.md

 Horizon Reports supports using an external identity provider for single sign-on (SSO) (e.g. Active Directory Federation Services or OpenID Connect).
 In addition, you can also enable support for third party identity providers via Google, Facebook, or Twitter social media accounts.
 Each of these authentication options can be configured by entering the appropriate information in the Configuration Settings section of the project.

+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> After changing any of these settings, you'll need to restart the application before they take effect.
+If you find that you're unable to login after a setting change, launch Horizon Reports locally with HRWeb.exe and pass clearauthsettings=true as a command line argument.

 # Active Directory Federation Services

 To enable external authentication using Active Directory Federation Services, you need to specify the *ADFS Metadata address* and the *ADFS Realm*.